nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The enhanced design is extendable and also capable of supporting the integration of additional databases into the application in the future if required.
-The `Storage` component,

-* can save address book data, task list data, task assignment data and user preference data in json format, and read
-* them back into corresponding objects.
-* inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one
-* (if only the functionality of only one is needed).
-* depends on some classes in the `Model` and `OfficeConnectModel` component (because the `Storage` component's
-* job is to save/retrieve objects that belong to the `Model` and `OfficeConnectModel`)
+The `Storage` component, can save address book data, task list data, task assignment data and user preference data in json format, and read them back into corresponding objects.
+Inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+Depends on some classes in the `Model` and `OfficeConnectModel` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model` and `OfficeConnectModel`)

 ### 2.7 Common classes